guitargeek/XGBoost-FastForest/README.md

 | [__xgboost__](https://xgboost.readthedocs.io/en/latest/python/python_api.html) 0.90 in __Python__ 3.8.2 | 2.6 s            |
 | ROOT 6.20/00 [__TMVA__](https://root.cern.ch/tmva)                                                      | 4.3 s            |

-The benchmak can be reproduced with the files found in the [benchmark directory](benchmark).
+The benchmark can be reproduced with the files found in the [benchmark directory](benchmark).
 The python scripts have to be run first as they also train and save the models.
 Input type from the code generated by __m2cgen__ was changed from `double` to `float` for a better comparison with __FastForest__.